davatorium/rofi/README.md

 Its main features are:

-* Fully configurable keyboard navigation
+* fully configurable keyboard navigation
-* Type to filter
+* type to filter
-    - Tokenized: Type any word in any order to filter.
+    - tokenized: type any word in any order to filter
-    - (toggable) Case insensitive.
+    - (togglable) case insensitive
-    - Supports fuzzy, regex and glob matching.
+    - support for fuzzy-, regex-, and glob matching
-* UTF-8 enabled.
+* UTF-8 enabled
-    - UTF-8 aware string collating.
+    - UTF-8-aware string collating
-    - intl. keyboard support (`e -> è)
+    - international keyboard support (`e -> è)
-* RTL language support.
+* RTL language support
-* Cairo drawing and Pango font rendering.
+* Cairo drawing and Pango font rendering
-* Build in modes:
+* built-in modes:
-    - Window switcher mode.
+    - window switcher mode
-        - EWMH compatible WM.
+        - EWMH compatible WM
-    - Application launcher.
+    - application launcher
-    - Desktop File Application launcher.
+    - desktop file application launcher
-    - SSH launcher mode.
+    - SSH launcher mode
-    - Combi mode, allow several modes to be merged into one list.
+    - Combi mode, allowing several modes to be merged into one list
-* History-based ordering last 25 choices are ordered on top based on use. (optional)
+* history-based ordering — last 25 choices are ordered on top based on use (optional)
-* Levenshtein distance ordering of matches. (optional)
+* Levenshtein distance ordering of matches (optional)
-* Drop in dmenu replacement.
+* drop-in dmenu replacement
-    - With many added improvements.
+    - many added improvements
-* Can be easily extended using scripts.
+* easily extensible using scripts
-* Theming.
+* theming

 **Rofi** has several built-in modes implementing common use cases and can be exteneded by scripts (either called from **Rofi** or calling **Rofi**).